cloudflare/cloudflare-docs/content/waf/custom-rulesets/_index.md

 Custom rulesets are collections of custom rules that you can deploy at the account level.

 Like [custom rules](/waf/custom-rules/) at the zone level, custom rulesets allow you to control incoming traffic by filtering requests.
-You can apply a custom ruleset to all incoming traffic of zones on an Enterprise plan or to a subset of incoming requests.
+You can apply a custom ruleset to all incoming traffic of your Enterprise domains or to a subset of incoming requests.

 {{<Aside type="note">}}
 Account-level WAF configuration is only available for Enterprise domains.